 I know of many companies with modern setups who still refuse to allow remote work.
 I'll come to the reasons why in a moment.
 The model has several advantages:

-- Recruiting: Especially in technically fields, most companies are desperately looking for specialists.
-By opening up to remote work, the catchment area increases enormously.
+- Recruiting: Especially in the technical environment, there is probably no company that is not desperately looking for skilled workers.
+Opening up to remote increases the catchment area enormously.
 Especially for companies in rural areas.

-- Cost-effective working model: Under certain circumstances, working remotely can save a lot of money.
+- Cheap workingmodel: Remote working may save you a lot of money.
 You don't have to set up additional workstations or even look for a new office when new hires work from home.

-- Customer proximity: If the company operates across Europe, remote workers may be located much closer to individual customers, suppliers, and new markets.
-You can use this.
+- Customer proximity: If the company operates across Germany or Europe: Remote workers may be located much closer to individual customers, suppliers and new markets.
+You can take advantage of this.

-- Expansion: In the long term, this will even allow new branch offices to be established.
+- Expansion: In the long term, even new branch offices can be established in this way.

 The shortage of skilled workers is probably the most important point.
 Small companies and start-ups in particular are increasingly opening up to remote work, as otherwise they would have no chance of filling all the vacancies.
 It's quite similar for RAIDBOXES us.
 For important positions we found employees faster.

 Tip: Keeping good employees is almost even more important and is often neglected by companies.
 A very esteemed colleague of ours has moved from Muenster to Hamburg for private reasons.
 Without remote work we would certainly have lost her.

 Remote work ain't easy - especially at the beginning.
 Remote work can also fail if a company or employees aren't yet ready for it.
 Probably the biggest challenge is to maintain contact with colleagues while working from home: